klahnakoski/jsImport/README.md

 **ONLY WORKS IN FIREFOX**

-This has only ever been tried on FireFox.
+This has only ever been tried on Firefox.

 **STILL HAS BUGS**